-Study Year 2007 2022
+Study Year 2007 2023

 Percentage of people with 65% 87%

 access to natural greenspace

 within 400m

-In terms of the number of people with access to natural greenspace within 400m of their home and the outcome requirement to increase this from 65% to 77% by 2016 and 80% by 2021 with 87% having access this has been achieved.
+In terms of the number of people with access to natural greenspace within 400m of their home and the outcome requirement to increase this from 65% to 77% by 2016 and 80% by 2021 with 87% having access the target has been achieved.

-The monitoring aim to increase opportunities for people to participate in active and healthy communities has not been met this year. Α
+The monitoring aim to increase opportunities for people to participate in active and healthy communities has not been met this year.
+PERFORMANCE:

-POLICY SP10 RELEVANT OBJECTIVES: RELEVANT POLICIES: Protection and Enhancement 13 DM1, DM14, DM15 & DM16 of the Natural Environment ENV1, ENV2 & ENV3 MONITORING AIM : To ensure the protection, preservation and enhancement of the natural environment MONITORING INDICATOR : ANNUAL MONITORING TARGET: The amount of SSSI, lost to No net loss of area of SSSI development per annum The amount of SINCs and LNRs No net loss of SINCs / LNRs lost to development without mitigation lost to development per annum Number of developments Where required, all sites to have a project HRA which have an adverse effect on European sites Provision of environmental Major applications produce a net gain in biodiversity and / or enhancements enhancements to the green infrastructure network Percentage of water bodies of er bodies of No permissions granted where there is a known risk of good status deterioration in the status of water bodies Permissions incorporate measures designed to improve quality where appropriate Background air pollution air pollution No decrease in air quality within the County Borough ANALYSIS OF RESULTS:
+POLICY SP10 RELEVANT OBJECTIVES: RELEVANT POLICIES: Protection and Enhancement 13 DM1, DM14, DM15 & DM16 of the Natural Environment ENV1, ENV2 & ENV3 MONITORING AIM : To ensure the protection, preser vation and enhancement of the natural environment MONITORING INDICATOR : ANNUAL MONITORING TARGET: The amount of SSSI, lost to No net loss of area of SSSI development per annum The amount of SINCs and LNRs No net loss of SINCs / LNRs lost to development without mitigation lost to development per annum Number of developments Where required, all sites to have a project HRA which have an adverse effect on European sites Provision of environmental Major applications produce a r net gain in biodiversity and / or enhancements enhancements to the green infra structure network Percentage of water bodies of No permissions granted where there is a known risk of deterioration good status in the status of water bodies Permissions incorporate measures designed to improve water quality where appropriate Background air pollution No decrease in air quality within the County Borough